 Identity—we all have one.
-In a photo series, Ruben shares his perspective on content, living abroad, vulnerability and everything else that makes him, him.
+In the first Identity series, Ruben shares his perspective on content, living abroad, vulnerability and everything else that makes him, him.

 Photography: Andreas Pless, Styling: Kevin Kafesu

 "All they can say is no." It was those words my father once said that sits with me every morning, day and night.
 I could imagine him telling me this during moments of uncertainty.
 He taught me that life is about choices and to not be afraid of making one.
 If all else fails, you reset yourself and find a new way.
 It’s this kind of thinking that led me to my first friendship, first kiss, first job, first apartment and many others.